f4tq/ethos-systemd/Draining.md

 ##Requirements
 - [etcd-locks](https://github.com/adobe-platform/etcd-locks) can be pulled from the adobe-platform docker registry/
 ## Quick start
-- With this PR, the update-os.sh process starts via a fleet unit and is intended to run forever.
+- With this PR, the skopos.sh process starts via a fleet unit and is intended to run forever.
 - Without further action, nothing will happen.
 - To cause a reboot on a single host, visit that host and run
 ```